 eligibility requirements and has an Adjusted Gross Income of $36,000 or less on the FAFSA.
 If a student meets all

 to receive an award at that time but may be able to qualify in the future.

-An Eligible non-traditional student shall continue receiving the HOPE Scholarship until the FIRST of the following TERMINATING events:
+Effective starting the Fall 2021 semester, an Eligible non-traditional student shall continue receiving the HOPE Scholarship until the FIRST of the following TERMINATING events:

 - The student has earned a baccalaureate degree; or

 - Five (5) years have passed since the student enrolled in an eligible post-secondary institution as a non-traditional student

 Transferring your Lottery Scholarship to MTSU from another institution

 - Go to Tennessee Student Assistance Corporation website.

 - Log in to the TSAC Student Portal.